johnnywey/cutekitten/README.md

 cutekitten
 ==========

 Heroku proxy for Place Kitten (http://placekitten.com).
-Exists for the sole purpose of adding a ".jpg" extension to the image link so it appears appropriately in Campfire when trigged from hubot.
+Exists for the sole purpose of adding a ".jpg" extension to the image link so it appears appropriately in Campfire when triggered from hubot.

 To see how it works, compare http://placekitten.com/200/200 with http://cutekittenme.herokuapp.com/200x200.jpg.
 To your wonderment, they are the EXACT SAME!